digsite/prt_sim/README.md

 # `prt_sim` - Precomputed Radiance Transfer Helper

 `prt_sim` is a helper tool that calculates [PRT lighting](https://learn.microsoft.com/en-us/windows/win32/direct3d9/precomputed-radiance-transfer) for an input rigid single material mesh, compresses the result and saves it out to disk for further processing by tool.
-PRT allows for better lighting for large objects including self shadowing.
+PRT allows for better lighting for complex objects including self shadowing.

 # Instalation